sav-che/TL-2/Authors/Bujack, Johann Gottlieb {std. Bujack}.md

-> [!cite] BHL link: this entry starts at [page 217](https://www.biodiversitylibrary.org/item/103861#page/227/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 217](https://www.biodiversitylibrary.org/page/33266524) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bujack, Johann Gottlieb (1787-1840), German (East-Prussian) botanist and zoologist, educated in the Königl.
 Waisenhaus (orphanage) at Königsberg 1799-1804, studied theology at the University of Königsberg 1804-1808, theological examination 1808, pastor and teacher at the orphanage 1808-1809, studied chemistry, botany, mineralogy and zoology at the same university, assistant teacher 1810, regular teacher 1811 at the Königl.
 Friedrichskollegium, professor ib.
-1839-1840. (*Bujack*).
+1839-1840.
+**Abbreviated name**: *Bujack*

 #### Herbarium and types